camunda/camunda-docs/docs/components/operate/userguide/resolve-incidents-update-variables.md

 </TabItem>
 </Tabs>

-In the Operate interface, you should now observe the process instance has an <!-- FIXME: [“Incident”](/reference/incidents.html) --> incident, which means there’s a problem with process execution that must be fixed before the process instance can progress to the next step.
+In the Operate interface, you should now observe the process instance has an [incident](/components/concepts/incidents.md), which means there’s a problem with process execution that must be fixed before the process instance can progress to the next step.

 ![operate-incident-process-view](../../../images/operate/operate-process-view-incident.png)